 The Student ID card is used to access the Lion’s Lagniappe Account.
 This is a campus-wide account established to reduce the need to carry cash while on campus.
 It is also accepted at select merchants throughout the Hammond area.
-The Lion’s Lagniappe account can be established by selecting an amount during registration through the student’s LEONet account or via cash deposit into one of the four Lion’s Lagniappe Value Terminals (located in the Student Union, Sims Memorial Library, Louisiana Hall, and Greek Village or online using GET via the Campus Card Operations website.
-Lion’s Lagniappe can be added after registration at the Controller’s Office or online using GET.
+The Lion’s Lagniappe account can be established by selecting an amount during registration through the student’s LEONet account via cash deposit into one of the five (5) Lion’s Lagniappe Value Terminals (located in the Student Union, Sims Memorial Library, Louisiana Hall, Greek Village and the Campus Card Operations office) or online using GET via the Campus Card Operations website or the GET Mobile free app.
+Lion’s Lagniappe can be added after registration at the Controller’s Office or using GET online or mobile.

 Lion’s Lagniappe funds will rollover from semester to semester as long as the student is enrolled.
 Students may request a refund of Lion’s Lagniappe funds during the semester; however, a $10 processing charge will be assessed.
 Refunds of accounts, which were paid with Financial Aid funds, will be reimbursed to the financial institution.
 Lion’s Lagniappe balances will be credited upon separation from the university (i.e. graduation, resignation, etc.).